Tight Revenue Gaps among Multi-Unit Mechanisms

 \subsection{An overview of our results}

-In the $k$-unit setting, previously only the revenue gap $\Re_{\opt/\spm}$ between {\opt} and {\spm} is well understood~\cite{Y11,A14,BGLPS18}, but the other four gaps are widely open.
+In the $k$-unit setting, previously only the revenue gap $\Re_{\opt/\spm}$ between {\opt} and {\spm} is well understood~\cite{Y11,A14}, whereas the other four gaps are widely open.
 By exploring the relative power of those mechanisms systematically, in this work we establish the (asymptotically) tight ratios of all previously unknown revenue gaps.
 We formalize our new results as the next two theorems and demonstrate them in \Cref{fig:result}.
-(Therein, the regularity assumption is very standard in the mechanism design literature~\cite{M81}; see \cref{subsec:prelim:distr} for its definition.)
+Here, the regularity assumption is very standard in the mechanism design literature~\cite{M81}.\footnote{Roughly speaking, this assumption means the seller extracts a higher expected revenue from a buyer via a moderate price, compared with an over-high price or an over-low price; see \cref{subsec:prelim:distr} for its definition.}